A spore is a cell that certain fungi, plants (moss, ferns), and bacteria produce. Spores are involved in reproduction.

 Certain bacteria make spores as a way to defend themselves.
-Bacterial spores have thick walls and can resist high temperatures, humidity, and other environmental conditions.
+These spores have thick walls.
+They can resist high temperatures, humidity, and other environmental conditions.

 A process called sterilization destroys spores and bacteria.
 It is done at high temperatures and under high pressures.
-In health-care settings, sterilization is usually done using a device called an autoclave.
+In health care settings, sterilization is usually done using a device called an autoclave.

 Gerding DN, Johnson S. Clostridial infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 304.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 296.

-Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.